-- " employees should speak to their supervisor, the Vice President of Human Resources or the Senior Vice President and Chief Legal Officer - " executive officers and directors should speak to the President and Chief Executive Officer, the Senior Vice President and Chief Legal Officer or the Chair of the Board.
+- " employees should speak to their supervisor, the Vice President of Human Resources or the Senior Vice President and Chief Legal Officer - " executive officers and directors should speak to the President and Chief Executive Officer, the Senior Vice President and Chief Legal Officer or the Chair of the Board. - The code applies to all directors, officers, employees and independent contractors, and every year they must certify that they have read and will abide by it.
+They must also certify that they have read and will abide by our other policies, including our Communication and Disclosure Policy and Practices, Insider Trading, Anti-Corruption, Privacy, Whistleblower, Human Rights, Competition Compliance and HS&E policies.
+Reports of non-compliance with the code or policies are reported in accordance with our Whistleblower Policy for which the Audit committee has oversight responsibility.

-- " complying with laws, rules and regulations - " reporting any illegal, unethical or inappropriate behaviour.

-The code applies to all directors, officers, employees and independent contractors.
-Reports of non-compliance with the code or policies are reported in accordance with our Whistleblower Policy for which the audit committee has oversight responsibility.